 Vaccine manufacturing facility expansion

-Seqirus, a biotherapeutics company based in Australia, announced plans to expand its flu vaccine manufacturing facility located in Holly Springs, North Carolina, US, in November 2018.
+In November 2018, Australia-based biotherapeutics company Seqirus announced plans to expand its flu vaccine manufacturing facility in Holly Springs, North Carolina.

 Construction on the project started in November 2018 and is scheduled for completion in April 2020.
-The new facility is expected to generate 120 highly skilled jobs once it begins operations.
+Once operational, the facility is expected to generate 120 highly skilled jobs.

-The Holly Springs flu vaccine manufacturing facility occupies a 185-acre site in the Holly Springs Business Park situated in the Research Triangle region in Wake County, North Carolina, US.
+The Holly Springs flu vaccine manufacturing facility occupies a 185-acre site in the Holly Springs Business Park situated in the Research Triangle region in Wake County.

 The expansion will increase the manufacturing facility’s size to more than 475,000ft².
 The facility is designed to produce up to 200 million influenza vaccine doses within six months of a declared epidemic.

-It uses cell culture-based technology as a substitute for the conventional egg-based influenza vaccine production.
-Cell-culture based vaccines are produced using a candidate vaccine virus, which is isolated and cultured in cells, rather than in eggs.
+It uses cell culture-based technology as a substitute for conventional egg-based influenza vaccine production.
+Cell-culture based vaccines are produced using a candidate vaccine virus isolated and cultured in cells as opposed to eggs.
 The viruses are grown within mammalian cells inside sterile stainless-steel bioreactors.

-The cell-culture technology enables faster scale-up of products in the case of an influenza epidemic.
+The cell-culture technology allows products to be scaled up more quickly in the event of an influenza epidemic.

-Fluor was contracted to carry out the expansion of the Holly Springs flu vaccine manufacturing facility.
+US-based construction company Fluor was contracted to carry out the expansion of the facility.

 The facility houses seven buildings linked by a central corridor.
-It contains a high-speed syringe filling line, formulation, inspection, and packaging capabilities.
-It is the first cell culture-based influenza vaccine manufacturing facility in the US.
+It contains a high-speed syringe filling line, formulation, inspection and packaging capabilities.
+It is the US’s first cell culture-based influenza vaccine manufacturing facility.

-The US Food and Drug Administration (FDA) licensed the facility for the production of Flucelvax in 2014.
-The FDA approved the production of cell-based Flucelvax® Quadrivalent vaccines at the facility in 2016.
+In 2014, the US Food and Drug Administration (FDA) licensed the facility for the production of Flucelvax.
+In 2016, the FDA approved the production of cell-based Flucelvax Quadrivalent vaccines at the facility.

-The company operates production facilities in the US, UK, and Australia.
-It manufactures influenza vaccines using egg-based, as well as cell-based technologies.
+The company operates production facilities in the US, UK and Australia.
+It manufactures influenza vaccines using both egg-based and cell-based technologies.

-Seqirus has a wide portfolio of differentiated products, which are marketed in more than 20 countries.
-The company’s 2018-19 influenza vaccine portfolio includes FLUAD®, Flucelvax® Quadrivalent, and Afluria® Quadrivalent.
+Seqirus has a wide portfolio of differentiated products marketed in more than 20 countries.
+The company’s 2018-19 influenza vaccine portfolio includes FLUAD®, Flucelvax Quadrivalent and Afluria® Quadrivalent.